 And trust us, insulting the 80% of the purchasing power in the world is not a good marketing strategy.

-We are not saying that there isn't a marketing strategy for women.
-We admit that they're a different category of buyers and they have different needs.
+We are not saying that there isn't a marketing strategy for women, we admit that they're a different category of buyers and they have different needs.

 But generalizing the whole gender is like assuming that all the people in the world love Justin Bieber and will definitely buy his concert tickets including your grandparents.
 Women have different ages and interests.

 Unless you dive deep and shape your marketing personas around that, success is not guaranteed.
-We are not saying that you shouldn't use pink but the reason behind using it shouldn't be that fact that you're marketing for women.
+We are not saying that you shouldn't use pink but the reason behind using it shouldn't be the fact that you're marketing for women.

-As we worked on a mobile application project that provides a service for Saudi Arabian women to connect with photographers and makeup artists.
-We developed three different personas because it connects the service providers from photographers and makeup artists with those who are in need for the service.
+As we worked on a mobile application project that provides a service for Saudi Arabian women to connect with photographers and makeup artists, we developed three different personas because it connects the service providers from photographers and makeup artists with those who are in need for the service.

-Since the application is working in the crowd sourcing industry and targeting Saudi Arabia, we analyzed the industry in the region.
-We figured out that most of the Saudi Arabians working in the crowd sourcing industry are women as the percentage came out to be 2:1.
+Since the application is working in the crowd sourcing industry and targeting Saudi Arabia, we analyzed the industry in the region; we figured out that most of the Saudi Arabians working in the crowd sourcing industry are women as the percentage came out to be 2:1.
 This made us realize how important is it for us to target those women.